So,Who are we anyway?

 Courtney Pearson

-Courtney has been the Operations Assistant for just over a year, but has a long history as part of the Trinity Family.
-Courtney works to support the Director of Operations, the rest of Trinity, and the Trinity Center for Community in a myriad of ways including administration, design, fun, games and boulder building.
+Courtney has been the Operations Manager for a few years now, but has a long history as part of the Trinity Family.
+Courtney works to support the Director of Operations, the rest of Trinity, and the Trinity Center for Community in a myriad of ways including administration, fundraising, design, fun, games, and even boulder building.
 Outside of Trinity, Courtney lives in Neptune and is a toy inventor!
 WooHoo!

 The Vestry